plasma-group/pigi/packages/docs/src/pg/src/plasma/sidechains.rst

 .. todo::

-    Link out to the operator explainer page.
+    Link out to the aggregator explainer page.

 The Cons
 --------